Now there’s a question.

 In truth, some days I don’t even recognise myself.

 I always wanted to be a mother.
 I had a vision of myself and the kind of mother I would be.
-I would make jam and create scrapbooks chronicling the lives of my children during any spare moments that I found when I wasn’t marvelling over my them or partaking in an array of fun but educational activities with them.
+I would make jam and create scrapbooks chronicling the lives of my children during any spare moments I found when I wasn’t marvelling over my them or partaking in an array of fun but educational activities with them.
 I would love every minute of it.
 I would hate the idea of going back to work.
 I would be completely fulfilled in my role as a mother and wouldn’t need anything else.

 What the hell was I thinking?